balbaugh/hypertube/README.md

 ## Features

-- OAuth Registration and Login
+- User registration and authentication with email or OAuth providers (e.g., GitHub, 42 School)
-- Torrent Search Download, and Stream
+- Extensive catalog of movies aggregated from multiple torrent sources (e.g, YTS, TMDB)
-- Translation i18n [Finnish, English]
+- Advanced search and sort functionality with filters for genres, ratings, release years, and more
-- YTS API [Torrents]
+- Movie details, including descriptions, ratings, cast, and subtitles via OpenSubtitles API
-- TMDB API [Poster Images]
+- Streaming capabilities with adaptive bitrate and support for multiple video formats
-- OpenSubtitles API [Subtitles]
+- Finnish and English Translations via i18n
-- Credentials Login and Signup
+- Watch history tracking
-- Account Email Verification and Password Reset
+- Responsive design for desktop and mobile devices

 ## Tech Stack